-"Using different wording, shorter wording so callers don't tune out,
+"Using different wording, shorter wording so callers don't tune out, and start pressing any button.
+Consistent coaching/training with staff on assessing/transferring callers, callback feature to decrease callers from "jumping the line."

 "Adding the crisis priority has helped significantly in triaging calls."